RanAwaySuccessfully/marmalade/README.md

 Somewhat inspired by [Facetracker](https://codeberg.org/ZRayEntertainment/Facetracker) which uses OpenSeeFace instead.

-Many thanks to Kylo-Neko's [Linux Guide to Vtubing](https://codeberg.org/KyloNeko/Linux-Guide-to-Vtubing) which is what kickstared my adventuring into seeing if/how I can make this work.
+Many thanks to Kylo-Neko's [Linux Guide to Vtubing](https://codeberg.org/KyloNeko/Linux-Guide-to-Vtubing) which is what kickstarted my adventuring into seeing if/how I can make this work.